wikimedia/css-sanitizer/README.md

 Wikimedia CSS Parser & Sanitizer
 ================================

-This library implements a CSS tokenizer, parser and grammar matcher in PHP that mostly follows the [CSS Syntax Module Level 3 candidate recommendation dated 20 February 2014][CSSSYN], the [CSS Values and Units Module Level 3][CSSVAL], and the [CSS Selectors Level 3][CSSSEL] grammar.
-It also provides a sanitizer that recognizes various [CSS3 modules][CSSWORK].
+This library implements a CSS tokenizer, parser and grammar matcher in PHP.

 Usage
 -----